Kanna-Neko/dew/README.md

 ## dew generate
 1. this command can generate a contest on mushups, I built three option in it for you, you can use `dew generate div1` `dew generate div2` `dew generate div3` to generate.
-2. If you hope custom difficult and filter some tag, you can use dew `generate custom` command, you can config it in "./codeforces/contestTemplate.json", dew will filter all problem satisfy thoes difficult, tag you choose in *good* field and without *bad* field.
+2. If you hope custom difficult and filter some tag, you can use `dew generate custom` command, you can config it in "./codeforces/contestTemplate.json", dew will filter all problem satisfy thoes difficult, tag you choose in **good** field and without **bad** field

 ## proxy set
 ```shell